ASUWebPlatforms/webspark-theme-renovation/README.md

 4. Push the changes. !Important  Do not push the compiles css

-5. Create a pull request.
+5. Create a pull request for this theme's repo.

+Once all PRs for the release are merged and the release is ready, the final step is to compile and push the CSS to this theme and create the tag, and update the upstream with that tag.

 ## Layout builder related changes